niartenyaw/dcos-docs-site/pages/1.13/security/oss/iam-api/index.md

 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

-The Identity and Access Management API allows you to manage users through a RESTful HTTP interface.
+The Identity and Access Management API allows you to manage users through a RESTful interface.

 # Request and response format